php-mongo/docker-compose-full/README.md

 This configuration will make the application available at http://localhost/phpmongoadmin
 The URL http://localhost/phpMongoAdmin will redirect to http://localhost/phpmongoadmin
 The default web page (index.html) is linked as a volume from a directory within the application: /var/www/html
 You can modify the mapping of that volume in the /docker/docker-compose.yml on line: 34
+If you prefer to use a VirtualHost type of installation use these files, interchange the names:
+- docker/docker-compose-vhost.yml >> docker/docker-compose.yml
+- docker/build/Dockerfile_vhost >> docker/build/Dockerfile
+- update the: ServerName value in this file:
+    - docker/build/php-mongo-web/config/vhost_phpMongoAdmin.conf
+- then run the setup process detailed below
+- Note: using the VirtualHost setup will change the location of the application codebase to:
+    - /var/hosting/phpmongoadmin

 ## Getting started